Scroll Down to Watch our Complete Look at What it is REALLY like at Perfect Day at CocoCay!

 The other big addition to the bar line up on Perfect Day at CocoCay is Captain Jack’s.
 You can not miss this nautically themed bar as soon as you cross over onto the island from the pier.
 Offering a few different cocktails than the other bars on the island, the drinks here are also included in the Deluxe beverage package.

-Unfortunately, the wings and fries are extra money even if you have the Unlimited Dining Package (though we were given conflicting information on this).
+Unfortunately, the wings and fries are extra money.
 We enjoyed our Beach Bum and Watermelon Rita drinks while chilling on the bar’s swings.
 This location also has some table top games and unique seating which makes it a great location to escape the sun for a while.

 There are still plenty of other bar options spread throughout the island.
 These include Coconut Willie’s, the Wacky Seagull, and the Wacky Seagull Jr. bars.
 There is also the Floating Bar, which is a short walk (in water) from the coastline.